Rok with a camel through Sahara dunes near Chinguetti, Mauritania

 Women are inferior by definition of Islam and their mission is to give birth to children, raise them, do magic with limited resources in kitchen and keep the house tidy.

-We drove along the asphalt section of the road at only 50 kilometers per hour. once the dirt road came into view, the driver accelerated to more than 120 kilometers per hour.
+We drove along the asphalt section of the road at barely 50 kilometers per hour.
+But as soon as the dirt road appeared, the driver sped up to more than 120.

 Everything was rumbling, stones were flying past us, we were all holding on to our seats in fear.
-We drove like daredevils and fast until there was a bang and our vehicle stopped on the side of the road.
+We raced forward like daredevils until a loud bang suddenly brought us to a stop on the side of the road.

 The driver elegantly crouched down under the car, screeched, repaired and whistled for a few minutes.
-The car was ready; we were invited back into the vehicle.
+Surprisingly, he fixed the car.
 As if nothing had happened, he continued with his stupid and dangerous driving.

-A very basic one room building with flat roof offered us a shelter for two days in Chinguetti, while exploring the town and negotiating a trip to the desert.
-In very basic facilities I was sleeping, eating and lazing on the ground, drank plenty of tea and ate sandwiches with delicious French baguette.
-Local kids passed by to play ball with us or simply admire strangers in town.
+A very basic one-room building with a flat roof became our shelter for two days in Chinguetti.
+We stayed there while exploring the town and negotiating our desert trip.
+I slept, ate, and relaxed on the ground, drinking endless cups of tea and enjoying sandwiches made with delicious French baguette.
+Local kids often stopped by to play ball with us or simply stare in curiosity at the only strangers in their town.

-Founded in the 13th century as the center of several trans-Saharan trade routes, this small town continues to attract visitors who admire its spare architecture, scenery, ancient libraries and desert around.
-What was once a broad savannah with giraffes, cows and people working in agriculture, is these days surrounded by sand dunes of the encroaching desert, which make up most of the region.
+Founded in the 13th century as the center of several trans-Saharan trade routes, Chinguetti continues to attract visitors today.
+They come to admire its simple architecture, scenery, ancient libraries and the surrounding desert.
+What was once a broad savannah with giraffes, cattle and farmland, is now dominated by sand dunes from the encroaching desert.

 As the seventh holiest city in Islam and the ancient capital of the Moors, Chinguetti used to be famous for Islamic scholars attracting caravans transporting salt on thousands of camels.